tombensve/APS/APS-APIs/docs/src/APSAPIs.md

 The aps-apis bundle also contains some base functionallity like a better service tracker and a generic bundle activator that does depenendy injections.
 These were previously (\<1.0.0) in a separate bundle called aps-tools-lib, but the relationships between that bundle and this finally became too circular so I merged aps-tools-lib into aps-apis.

-## Exceptions

-APS defines the folowing base exceptions:

-* _APSException_ - The base exception extended by all other APS exceptions.
-This is a RuntimeException!
-APS uses no checked exceptions.
-* _APSConfigException_ - Thrown on configuration problems.
-* _APSIOException_ - General IO problems.
-* _APSIOTimeoutException_ - IO timeouts.
-* _APSPersistenceException_ - Persistence problems.
-* _APSResourceNotFoundException_ - Resource problems.
-* _APSStartException_ - Bundle startup problems.
-* _APSUnsupportedException_ - Thrown when something is not supported by a bundle or API implementation.
-Should be clearly documented.
-* _APSValidationException_ - Thrown on validation failures.

-The reason for these are to be able to separate APS specific exceptions from other exceptions if needed.

-Also note that much of the APS APIs are reactive with a result callback to an `APSHandler`.
-These do not throw exceptions, but provides an exception instance in a failure result.

 ## Tools

 ### APSServiceTracker